taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka, without looking up, straightens their back and lowers their knees into a cross-legged sitting position.
 They look too dejected to talk.
 Iri timidly peers at Fili from around Asoka's hair.

-Iri: **"We slept a little."**

 Fili sets down the tray and sits across from Asoka, whose eyes have started to leak tears again.
 Fili looks at Asoka sadly, then gives a little smile.

 Fili: **"Fresh raspberries?
 Just picked them this morning."**

+Asoka doesn't react.
+Fili tries again.

+Fili: **"Does your mechapte eat?
+What's its name again, Iri?"**

 Asoka still shows no reaction.
 Fili's smile drops and he looks down.

-Fili: **"I have a child about your age...I can't imagine them going through what you've gone through...It's ok to feel pain, but please, you must eat.
+Fili: **"It's ok to feel pain, but please, you must eat.
 It would dishonour your entire Haven if you were to starve yourself to death."**

 Asoka finally looks at Fili.
 After a moment, Asoka reaches for a raspberry.
 Fili smiles encouragingly.